King's College School, Soto de Viñuelas

-King's College is a co-educational day and boarding British curriculum school in Madrid, which provides British education for children from Pre-Nursery to Year 13.
+King's College Soto De Viñuelas (commonly known as King's College Madrid or King's College Soto) is a co-educational day and boarding English curriculum school in Madrid, which provides English education for children from Pre-Nursery to Year 13.
 It was founded in 1969 and is part of King's Group.
+However, it only moved to its current site in 1978.

 King's Group is the owner company of King's College schools and is headquartered in Tenbury Wells, United Kingdom.
-As well as a boarding school also operating at this location, the Group also operates six other schools in Spain and Panama.
-Founded in 1969, King's Group now provides a British education for children from Pre-Nursery to Year 13.
+As well as a boarding school also operating at this location, the Group also operates six other schools in Spain, Portugal, Latvia, Egypt, Bahamas and Panama.
+Founded in 1969, King's Group now provides an English education for children from Pre-Nursery to Year 13.
 Also part of the Group is King's College International, which specialises in summer residential language courses and academic year abroad programmes, King's Training, which offers language and management training to companies located in Spain and Panama and lastly Nexalia Services, which offers catering and maintenance services.
+There is also a strong collaboration with Avanza Bus, which provides buses and drivers for the 21 school bus routes operating across Madrid.

+In October 2019, King's Group was purchased by the Inspired Education Group an international, co-educational, non-denominational provider of for-profit private schools.
+The transaction, reportedly valued at more than €150 million, marked a significant change in the school's history.

 In February 2014, King's Group was granted permission from the Department for Education (DfE) in London to sponsor Academies and Free Schools in England.

 History

 Numbers rose at the opening of its first school, King's College, from 70 pupils in 1969 to nearly 500 by 1974.
 King's College soon outgrew its premises and by 1976 ten houses of differing size and design were in use in the Chamartin area of Madrid.

 After occupying these temporary premises for some nine years, the main school moved in 1978 to its present, purpose-built premises in the residential area of Soto de Viñuelas to the north of Madrid.
-Since then many improvements and additions have included a residential wing for boarding students (and later a new Boarding House built in 2011, Tenbury House), a 25m heated swimming pool housed in a state of the art Sports Centre, a 400-seat auditorium, a Music School and an Early Years Learning Centre.
+Since then many improvements and additions have included a residential wing for boarding students (and later a new Boarding House built in 2011, Tenbury House), a 25m heated swimming pool housed in a state of the art Sports Centre, a 300-seat auditorium, a Music School and an Early Years Learning Centre.